tlsnotary/website/docs/faq.md

 ### How can I inspect and verify a TLSNotary proof?

-The easiest way is to use the proof-of-concept [TLSNotary Explorer](https://explorer.tlsnotary.org).
+The easiest way is to use the browser extension.

 ### Which TLS versions are supported?